-The most recent thing that you can find in Aave is the delegation of credit lines.
-Credit delegation is a kind of loan where an Aave depositor delegates a credit line to someone they trust.
+The most recent thing you can find in Aave is the delegation of credit lines.
+Credit delegation is a loan where an Aave depositor delegates a credit line to someone they trust.

-The interests generated by the credit are added to your crypto balance within a liquidity pool in Aave.
+The interest the credit generates is added to your crypto balance within a liquidity pool in Aave.
 Operation is similar to the traditional Aave credits, at least in principle.
 For example, you deposit your funds into an Aave liquidity pool.
 Since you are only generating interest and are not using it to establish any collateral, you can lend it (delegate a credit line) to a third party.
-This third actor can use that amount of funds you initially deposited, allowing you to generate extra interest.
+This third actor can use the number of funds you initially deposited, allowing you to generate extra interest.

-Because we are talking about the fact that there is no guarantee, there is a legal framework with which users can cover their backs.
+Because we are talking about the lack of guarantee, there is a legal framework with which users can cover their backs.
 Thanks to OpenLaw, an Ethereum network platform made with digital contracts, the agreements and terms of the loan or line of credit are all set.
-These terms, in turn, are set within Aave's Smart Contract at the time of executing the loan.
+These terms, in turn, are set within Aave’s Smart Contract when executing the loan.

 What is an Aave aToken?

-The aTokens, like the UniSwap's UniTokens, are tokens that are delivered to those users who deposit within Aave (give on loan).
+The aTokens, like UniSwap’s UniTokens, are tokens delivered to those users who deposit within Aave (give on loan).
 They burn the tokens when the users withdraw the funds from the liquidity pool.
-The token's primary function is to accrue the interest generated by the deposit in real-time, which allows you to keep track of how much interest you have generated directly from your portfolio.
-Remember that the network pays the interest for each block that the miners create on the Ethereum network.
+The token’s primary function is to accrue the interest generated by the deposit in real-time, allowing you to track how much interest you have generated directly from your portfolio.
+Remember that the network pays the interest for each block the miners create on the Ethereum network.

-First of all, the aTokens exist within the loan's Smart Contract and accumulate within the same Contract and in your wallet.
-The only gas expense occurs when you request a loan and when exchanging the tokens for the original token: withdrawing the money from the liquidity pool.
+First, the aTokens exist within the loan’s Smart Contract and accumulate within the same Contract and in your wallet.
+The only gas expense occurs when you request a loan and exchange the tokens for the original token: withdrawing the money from the liquidity pool.
 The total interest generated within a liquidity pool in Aave is distributed among all the people holding the corresponding aToken.

-Since tokens are interchangeable between users, aTokens function as a kind of temporary property title: whoever owns them will be able to make a withdrawal from Aave's liquidity pool.
+Since tokens are interchangeable between users, aTokens function as a kind of temporary property title: whoever owns them can withdraw from Aave’s liquidity pool.

 Governance and security on the Aave platform

-First, the platform sought, with the AAVE token emission, to improve the platform's governance.
-The move gave an extra layer over the Aave protocol's decisions.
+First, the platform sought, with the AAVE token emission, to improve the platform’s governance.
+The move gave an extra layer to the Aave protocol’s decisions.
 Before, the AAVE token decision power was divided between the developers and the LEND holders.
-Each AAVE is equivalent to one vote on the platform, with a total of 16 million circulating AAVEs.
+Each AAVE equals one vote on the platform, with 16 million circulating AAVEs.

 With the AAVES’s improvement proposals (AIPs), the Community and AAVE holders will be the ones to propose future improvements to the platform.
 APIs help to offer a completely decentralized loan platform.